-The reduced cost has to do with the projected units to be inspected, based on the inspection cycle, which was reduced from the original projection.
+The reduced cost is due to the refinement of the projected units to be inspected, which is based on the inspection cycle, this reduced the original projection of the inspections to be performed.
+As a result of the reduction of this inspection target, the 2025 cost forecast has been reduced.